 I mention this, having not needed to use a screwdriver on Gunpla in a very long time, because Bandai hasn’t included screws in their kits for just as long.
 In the late 90’s, early 2000’s, you’d see screws on PG and even some MG kits to hold the joints together.
 These screws absolutely suck, but aren’t too bad if you have the right screwdriver.

 You’re going to want to look for a Phillips head screwdriver with a good handle and a head that fills in the drive slots.
 If you use a head that’s too big, or too small, you run the risk of stripping the screw which is way too easy to do.
 I do not recommend those small eyeglass screwdrivers, it’s hard to get a grip and often the plastic you’re inserting them is tight.
 Slipping will strip the screws just as quickly as a poorly sized head.

 This is probably more applicable for folks taking apart and painting kits, but it’s always good to have some project boxes laying around.
 Let’s say you’re mid build and need to step away for a bit, a nice lidded container will keep all the pieces you’ve already started working on clean and safe from getting lost.
 They’re also handy for collecting leftover parts from builds for later use.

-While any box will do, I like using plastic tupperware made for storing good.
+While any box will do, I like using plastic tupperware made for storing food.
 Sturdy, strong lid, and generally stackable.
-Plus you can get sets of 20 plus for dirt cheap.
-Here's what I'm currently using.
+Plus you can get sets of 20, or 50, or more for dirt cheap.